AwalaApp/specs/rs019-threats.md

 ### Public Endpoint Address Exposed to Gateway {#public-endpoint-address}

-Gateways have to know the sender and the recipient of the parcels they relay, which means that they could find out the service that a parcel belongs to by looking at the public endpoint address (e.g., `rne+https://relaynet.twitter.com/`).
-Thanks to the use of end-to-end encryption in Relaynet, gateways would not be able to see the contents of the parcel; however, exposing the endpoint address could be cause for concern in some circumstances.
+Gateways have to know the sender and the recipient of the parcels they relay, which means that they could find out the service that a parcel belongs to by looking at the public endpoint address (e.g., `twitter.com`).
+Thanks to the use of end-to-end encryption in Awala, gateways would not be able to see the contents of the parcel; however, exposing the endpoint address could be cause for concern in some circumstances.

 This information could be persisted and used subsequently, causing privacy issues -- And even more severe risks to certain end users, such as journalists.
 A public gateway operator may also be coerced to use this information to censor a particular service.